-Petitioner Is Not Entitled to Relief in Habeas Corpus Petition

-Petitioner does not dispute that the Supreme Court has exclusive jurisdiction over the criminal matter in which Pine was found to be a violator, but rather asserts that the within habeas corpus petition is its own original action-entirely separate from the underlying criminal case and therefore properly before this Court.
-However, because Pine does not meet the statutory requirements for habeas corpus relief under G.L.
+Petitioner Is Not Entitled to Relief in Habeas Corpus Petition case-and therefore properly before this Court.
+However, because English does not meet the statutory requirements for habeas corpus relief under G.L.
 1956 § 10-9-1, the instant Petition, including the relief sought therein pursuant to § 12-19-18(b), is not properly before this Court.